Market Overview

 How We Deliver Work In Channelview

-- Preconstruction focused on I-10 industrial frontage
+- Preconstruction focused on I-10 East industrial frontage serving Lyondell-Basell, Celanese, and Ship Channel petrochemical and polymer corridor operators

-- Turnover planning that supports warehouse buildings and related facility types
+- Turnover planning that supports warehouse buildings and logistics facilities on I-10 East industrial frontage serving Ship Channel and Bayport Terminal trucking operators and related facility types

 Projects in Channelview are managed with the same framework we use across the region: establish the real critical path, coordinate civil and vertical scopes honestly, and keep closeout active before the last phase of the job.
 That structure helps owners make faster decisions and reduces the risk of late-stage surprises.